newsrevenuehub/stripe-subscriptions-migrator/README.md

 Then run `make`.
 This will drop you into a shell in the Docker container.

+First run `dos2unix subscriptions.csv`.
+This will remove/convert any DOS characters that may complicate the rest of the process.

 It's run as three scripts for safety.

 1. The first (`extract.py`) captures all of the subscriptions and saves them to a CSV.
 You can review that CSV to make sure it has exactly what you were hoping to get out of Stripe.
 So run `python extract.py`.
 That will produce a file called `subscriptions.csv`.
 Each time you run the script it will overwrite that CSV.
 This first script is non-destructive and can be run as many times as needed.